baked-potata/React-Classes/notes.md

   const toggle = (id) => {
     console.log(id);
-      //arrow function where id is the parameter recieved from a child component.
+      //arrow function where id is the parameter recieved from a child component. setBox((prev) => {
+       //setBox with prev is used as holder for previous data, is a variable and any other variable name can be used return prev.map((prevBox) => {
+          //returning changed values to setBox,
+          //map function will loop and check our ternary codition. if found will update the array accordingly. if no match found, old array will be sent back as it is return prevBox.id === id ? { ...prevBox, on: !prevBox.on } : prevBox;
+      });
+    });

   };
   return (